 Change can make or break us.
 Being flexible and adaptable helps us survive and thrive.
 When we’re rigid and unmoving we perish.
 It’s evolution.

-Life happens outside our comfort zones.
+Life happens outside our comfort zone.
 It can be scary, but it’s worth it!

 Sometimes it’s best just to let go of something and get caught up in the breeze.